phoebe-nyu/Price-and-Popularity-Analysis-of-Airbnb-in-NYC/README.md

 ## Dataset

 we used NYC airbnb daily open data from October 2017 to October 2018 obtained from Airbnb Open Data for price analysis.
-Another dataset we explored is the NYC Airbnb listings data obtained from Inside Airbnb, which contains detailed data on Airbnb property listings.![image]
+Another dataset we explored is the NYC Airbnb listings data obtained from Inside Airbnb, which contains detailed data on Airbnb property listings.